• Skip to main content

 Instructions

-• In a bowl, whisk together the dressing ingredients until they form a smooth and creamy mixture.
-Set aside the dressing for later use
+• In a mixing bowl, thoroughly whisk together all the dressing ingredients until you achieve a smooth, creamy consistency.
+This mixture will coat the potatoes, so ensure it's well-blended.
+Set it aside for later use.

 A bowl with potato salad dressing.